 It is time to sharpen the musical profile of psymusic.de further – even if this should already be obvious by now.
 How could this be done better than with a playlist of the author’s current favorite tracks and a (hopefully) weekly new discovery, which will be mentioned again in a separate short article.

-The top title „Progressive Morning Psy I play“ is also the one of my new Spotify playlist, which I will maintain intensively in the near future.
-You can complain about the meager payouts of Spotify and the other streaming portals to the musicians and producers who now react to this in turn with ever shorter tracks.
+The top title „Progressive Morning Psy I play“ is also the one of my new Deezer playlist, which I will maintain intensively in the near future.
+You can complain about the meager payouts of the streaming portals to the musicians and producers who now react to this in turn with ever shorter tracks.
 But this seems to be set for the next few years and honestly – at least for the music lover it is really a blessing.
 Finally, you get a real order in your music collection, fantastic search functions, you have access to most new releases of every genre your are interested in and in the meantime also in CD quality- at least as long as you pay.
 Worthwhile especially for frequent listeners.

 Even if until recently some tracks were still bought by DJs from industry giants such as beatport.com as digital downloads, the triumph of streaming also seems to be making unstoppable progress here.
 All major DJ software programs such as Traktor, Serato or rekordbox can now fall back on at least one streaming provider and „DJing“ works just as smoothly as with CDs or MP3/Wav/Aiff.
 Meanwhile, there are also mobile providers who offer special music flat rates for little money.
 In my opinion, it’s only a matter of time before this technology is used across the board.
 All this now makes the decision for me to care more about my streaming list.
 Of course, as always, I lag behind the trend a bit ;).